 Recalibrating the Method You can recalibrate the method quickly by simply shifting the fuzzy set that defines average without rewriting the fuzzy logic rules.

 You can shift lists of piecewise linear functions, but there is a greater likelihood that recalibration will not be so quick and simple.

 In the following example, the piecewise linear tipping problem slightly rewritten to make it more generic.
 It performs the same function as before, only now the constants can be easily changed.

 As with all code, the more generality that is introduced, the less precise the algorithm becomes.
-While you can improve clarity by adding more comments, or perhaps rewriting the algorithm in slightly more self-evident ways, but the piecewise linear methodology is not the optimal way to resolve this issue.
+You can improve clarity by adding more comments, or perhaps rewriting the algorithm in slightly more self-evident ways.
+But, the piecewise linear methodology is not the optimal way to resolve this issue.